toolmarket/emood/README.rst

 TO DO
 -----
 **New Dev**
-4. Add all requiered imports at vendor folder.
+4. Add all requiered imports at vendor folder.   pip install <pkg_name> -t /path/to/vendor_dir
+5. Fix for python2
 5. Update Tests.
 6. Autostart MAC